 Background to the Collection

-The Watch Ashore was formed in 1933 so that the wives and mothers of Officers in the Merchant Navy could assist in the work to improve conditions at a time of intense depression within the British shipping industry.
+The Watch Ashore was formed in 1933 so that the wives and mothers of officers in the Merchant Navy could assist in work to improve conditions at a time of intense depression within the British shipping industry.
 Various branches throughout Britain provided a useful social service where members were able to meet others who shared the loneliness and special responsibilities that resulted in having husbands, fathers and sons away for long periods.

 There are a number of branches still in operation, who continue to take part in charity fund raising, outings and activities.
 Also, representatives on various Merchant Navy Welfare Boards are involved in the Seafarers Link, a phone service for retired seafarers.